 While there may be a variety of reasons to refinance a loan, it mainly comes down to two.

 1. To lower the overall interest rate and total interest paid.

 These two might seem like the same thing, but they’re not.

-Refinancing for a lower interest rate on a loan while keeping the length of the loan the same (or shorter) may allow a person to save money on interest, all else equal.
+Refinancing for a lower interest rate on a loan while keeping the length of the loan the same (or shorter) may allow a person to save money on interest, all other factors being equal.
 If your goal is to save money on interest each month and overall, this is the strategy that you might want to utilize.

-On the other hand, extending the length of the loan in order to achieve a lower monthly payment could save people money each month, but not overall.
+On the other hand, extending the length of the loan in order to achieve a lower monthly payment could save people money each month, but not necessarily overall.
 This could be true even with a lower interest rate.
-While this strategy won’t save money in the long run, it may be worth it to someone having a hard time making their monthly payments.
+While this strategy won’t save money in the long run, it may be worth it to someone having difficulty making their monthly payments.